Glasgow City Council

-Glasgow City Council is the local government authority for the city of Glasgow, Scotland.
+Glasgow City Council (Scottish Gaelic: Comhairle Baile Ghlaschu) is the local authority for the Glasgow City council area, the most populous of the 32 council areas of Scotland.
 In its modern form it was created in 1996.
 Glasgow was formerly governed by a corporation, also known as the town council, from the granting of its first burgh charter in the 1170s until 1975.
 From 1975 until 1996 the city was governed by City of Glasgow District Council, a lower-tier authority within the Strathclyde region.

 Glasgow City Council has been under no overall control since 2017, being led by a Scottish National Party minority administration.
 The council has its headquarters at Glasgow City Chambers in George Square, completed in 1889.

 History

 Glasgow Corporation

 Glasgow was given its first burgh charter sometime between 1175 and 1178 by William the Lion.
 It was then run by "Glasgow Town Council", also known as "Glasgow Corporation", until 1975.
 The city was part of Lanarkshire until 1893, but the functions which operated at county level were relatively few, largely being limited to lieutenancy and sheriffdom.
 When elected county councils were created in 1890 under the Local Government (Scotland) Act 1889, Glasgow Corporation was deemed capable of running its own affairs and so the city was excluded from the area controlled by Lanarkshire County Council, although the county council nevertheless chose to meet in Glasgow as a conveniently accessible location.
-In 1893, Glasgow became its own county for lieutenancy and sheriffdom purposes too, being made a county of itself.
+In 1893, Glasgow became its own county for lieutenancy and judicial purposes too, being made a county of itself.

-The burgh's boundaries were extended on numerous occasions to take in places where the urban area had grown beyond the previous boundaries or where development was planned, with significant expansions including:
+The boundaries of the burgh were extended several times where the urban area had outgrown the previous boundaries or where there were plans for development.
+Notable expansions included: